 A course intended to teach, from a Christian perspective, a comparative overview of the philosophies, goals, and techniques of major counseling theories as applied to marriages and families, with a particular emphasis on a systems approach.
-Prerequisite: Admission to the CCM Program and PSY-4602 Orientation to CCM.
+Prerequisite: Admission to the CCM program and PSY-4602.